 The reality is, as Seth Godin writes in Linchpin, that the world doesn’t actually reward people who stay in their lane and follow all the rules.
 And education is fundamentally about following rules.

-One of my biggest frustrations with advanced degrees is that students who hold them know what needs to be done in the world.
+One of my biggest frustrations with degrees is that students who hold them know what needs to be done in the world.